nose-devs/nose/README.txt

 --cover-min-percentage=DEFAULT

-   Minimum percentage of coverage for teststo pass [NOSE_COVER_MIN_PERCENTAGE]
+   Minimum percentage of coverage for tests to pass [NOSE_COVER_MIN_PERCENTAGE]

 --cover-inclusive